chef/chef-web-docs/chef_master/source/glossary.rst

 **Verify**
   A |chef delivery| stage.
 The purpose of Verify is to run checks so that the system can decide if it's worth the time of a human to review the submitted change.

+**visibility**
+   A feature of Chef Automate that provides real-time visibility into what is happening on the |chef server|, including what's changing, who made those changes, and when they occurred.

+**workflow**
+   A feature of Chef Automate that manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more.
+For more information see the `Chef Automate Overview <https://docs.chef.io/automate.html>`__.